 To get content from clients on time, you’ll need more than just a checklist (or website content template).

 There’s one thing we’re passionate about: Getting accurate content on time, without endless email trails.
 That means minimal editing, less time digging through emails and fewer mistakes.

 To help you accomplish that, we’ve got a bunch of different tools and resources for you:

 - Content Snare – This is our tool which helps you create a content process that keeps projects moving and gets you paid.
 There’s a 14 day free trial which you can get HERE.

 - How to get content from clients – A handy guide and video series on everything we’ve learned to get content in record time

 - A 5 day challenge to help you not only get content faster, but improve many of your processes in just 5 days.

 Your content process

 With Content Snare, you’ll have your content process done ASAP.
-The built-in content templates and wireframes enable your clients to provide great content, on time.
-In fact, the entire checklist in this post and the downloadable content templates are all built in.
+The built-in content templates and wireframes enable your clients to provide you with great content, on time.
+In fact, you can access the entire checklist in this post as a downloadable website content template.
+It’s all built into the platform.